History of Trea Turner in Timeline

 Trea Turner

 Trea Turner is a professional baseball shortstop currently playing for the Philadelphia Phillies in MLB.
-He previously played for the Washington Nationals and Los Angeles Dodgers.
-Turner also represents the United States national team in international competitions.
-He is known for his speed and hitting ability.
+Prior to joining the Phillies, he played for the Washington Nationals and the Los Angeles Dodgers.
+He also represents the United States on the international baseball stage.

 June 30, 1993: Trea Turner's Birth

 On June 30, 1993, Trea Vance Turner was born.
-He is an American professional baseball shortstop.
+He would grow up to become a professional baseball shortstop.

 Others born on this day/year

-On January 18, 2010, Kristen Harabedian, future wife of Trea Turner, was featured in Faces in the Crowd in Sports Illustrated for her accomplishments in high school gymnastics.
+On January 18, 2010, Kristen Harabedian, Trea Turner's future wife, was featured in the Faces in the Crowd section of Sports Illustrated for her accomplishments in high school gymnastics.

-In 2011, Trea Turner was selected by the Pittsburgh Pirates in the 20th round of the MLB draft, but he chose to play college baseball instead.
+In 2011, Trea Turner was drafted by the Pittsburgh Pirates in the 20th round of the MLB draft but opted to play college baseball instead.

 2013: All-ACC First Team Selection

-In 2013, Trea Turner achieved a .378 batting average with 7 home runs and 27 stolen bases.
-He was named to the All-ACC first team and received All-American honors from multiple baseball associations.
+In 2013, Trea Turner achieved a .378 batting average with 7 home runs and 27 stolen bases, earning him a spot on the All-ACC first team.

-December 19, 2014: Padres Agreed to Trade Turner to the Nationals
+December 19, 2014: Padres Agreed to Trade Turner to Nationals

 On December 19, 2014, the San Diego Padres agreed to trade Trea Turner to the Washington Nationals as part of a three-team trade.